Annual Winship Oncology Nursing Symposium

 The Winship Cancer Institute of Emory University hosts an oncology nursing symposium annually.
 The conference provides nurses and health professionals with practical strategies and tools to improve patient outcomes and advance professional goals.
 This course offers eight contact hours through Emory Nursing Professional Development Center (ENPDC) and is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-The 10th Annual Winship Cancer Institute of Emory University Oncology Nursing Symposium will be held March 16-17, 2018 at the Evergreen Marriott Conference Resort in Stone Mountain, Georgia.
-This year's theme is "A Decade of Excellence, A Decade of Hope."
-On-line registration is currently open.
+The 12th Annual Winship Cancer Institute of Emory University Oncology Nursing Symposium will be held March 20-21, 2020 at the Cobb Galleria Centre in Atlanta, Georgia.

 "New to Oncology" Course

 The New to Oncology orientation course was developed to provide nurses with minimum of 2 years of clinical experience and new to oncology educational content related to the specialty.
 This orientation was designed to supplement the standard departmental nursing orientation and to increase the cancer care knowledge and skills of newly hired nursing staff.
 This program starts with an overview of cancer and goes through the trajectory of care, ending with survivorship.

 Winship Nursing Grand Rounds